The Norwegian Primary Care Research Network

 The human resource-based network

-When the network is fully established, it will consist of 90 clinical practices in Norway spread over four regional networks.
+Once the network is fully established, it will consist of around 90 clinical practices in Norway spread over four regional networks.
 The NPCRN staff in the regional networks will actively support the clinics during data collection.

 The Coordinating Node is the first point of contact for researchers intending to use the network for their studies.
 It also acts as the receiving point for research project applications to the network.